kaltwang/2015latent/README.md

 # 2015latent
-This file collection contains the MATLAB code from the following publication:
+This repository contains the MATLAB code from the following publication:

 S. Kaltwang, S. Todorovic, and M. Pantic,
 “Latent Trees for Estimating Intensity of Facial Action Units,”